lSoleyl/zugferd/README.md

     -s, --strict       Exit with an error if the file is not a valid e-invoice.
 If not set the tool will try to extract any .xml file somehow
     -h, --help         Print help
     -V, --version      Print version

+## `inspect`

+This binary allows low level inspection of a given PDF file and extraction of embedded file streams.

+    Usage: inspect.exe [OPTIONS] <PDF_INPUT>

+    Arguments:
+      <PDF_INPUT>  PDF input file

+    Options:
+      -r, --ref <REFERENCES>  resolve the ref with the given id (separate by comma if passing multiple) -p, --print <PRINT>     print the content of the stream(s) behind the given ref(s) to the console -e, --export <EXPORT>   export the raw stream behind the given ref(s) and write it to a new file (next to the input PDF)
+      -h, --help              Print help
+      -V, --version           Print version